Membrizard/ml_conformer_generator/README.md

 ## 🟨 JavaScript API

-The ONNX weights can also be run from Node.js via the `mlconfgen` npm package (no PyTorch required).
+The ONNX weights can also be run via the `mlconfgen` npm package (no PyTorch required).
 Full docs: [`./js/README.md`](./js/README.md).

 ```bash